 The part of quality assurance ensuring that drugs are consistently produced and controlled in such a way to meet the quality standards appropriate to their intended use, as required by the marketing authorization.
 Part of the Health Products and Food Branch Inspectorate (Inspectorate) program is to conduct inspections of establishments that are involved in activities covered by the Establishment Licensing framework.

-Products regulated under the Food and Drugs Regulations (drugs) and the Natural Health Products Regulations (natural health products).
+Health Products in Canada are products regulated under the Food and Drugs Regulations (drugs) and the Natural Health Products Regulations (natural health products).
 Drugs include both prescription and non-prescription pharmaceuticals; biotechnology products and biologically-derived products such as vaccines, serums, and blood derived products; disinfectants; and radiopharmaceuticals.

-HPFBI – Health Product and Food Branch Inspectorate
+What is the Health Product and Food Branch Inspectorate – HPFBI?

-The process followed to provide an evidenced based recommendation on whether a health technology merits being publically funded.
+A health Technology assessment is the process followed to provide an evidenced based recommendation on whether a health technology merits being publicly funded.

-In respect of a drug, a document containing the nonclinical and clinical data on the drug that are described in section C.05.005(e) of the Regulations.
+An investigator’s brochure, in respect of a drug, is a document containing the nonclinical and clinical data on the drug that are described in section C.05.005(e) of the Regulations.

 International initiative to harmonize efficacy, safety and quality (chemistry and manufacturing) requirements globally for the registration of drugs (pharmaceuticals, biologicals, genetic therapies, …) for human use.
 This initiative include standard information organization for new drug registration applications.

-INESSS – Institut national d’excellence en santé et en services sociaux
+What is Institut national d’excellence en santé et en services sociaux – INESSS?